kgiszczak/shale/README.md

 ### Mapping XML elements and attributes to object attributes

-XML is more complcated format than JSON or YAML.
+XML is more complicated format than JSON or YAML.
 To map elements, attributes and content use:

 ```ruby
 class Address < Shale::Mapper